MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/application-compatibility-windows-server-2022.md

 ms.localizationpriority: medium
 ---

-# Windows Server 2022 and Microsoft Server application compatibility
+# Windows Server 2022 and Microsoft server applications compatibility

 This table lists Microsoft server applications that support installation and functionality on Window Server 2022.
 This information is for quick reference and is not intended to replace the individual product specifications, requirements, announcements, or general communications of each individual server application.
 Refer to official documentation for each product to fully understand compatibility and options.